Bullying in schools

 Making a complaint

-Whether your child is in primary school or post-primary school, you can get information on how to make a complaint about bullying from the Department of Education.
+You can get more information on how to make a complaint about bullying from the Department of Education.
 However, the Department of Education itself does not have any power to investigate complaints.

 - Include guidance on when bullying becomes a child protection concern